Select Page

 1. Materials Required for UCAS Application

-When applying to Oxford or Cambridge through UCAS, you must confirm or submit the following information:
+When applying to Oxford physics and Cambridge natural sciences courses through UCAS, you must confirm or submit the following information:

 • The specific course and its UCAS code at either Oxford or Cambridge.